Top 3 Northeast Family Resorts

 1000 Mountain Rest Road, New Paltz, NY 12561

 If you want to surround yourself with luxury, check-in to the breathtaking Mohonk Mountain House in beautiful New Paltz, New York.
-Mohonk is the most upscale of the three resorts, yet the majestic setting is surprisingly kid-friendly.
+Mohonk, open year-round, is the most upscale of the three resorts, yet the majestic setting is surprisingly kid-friendly.

 Upon entering the hotel, all ages will want to explore the historic setting.
 On the first floor, just past the front desk, is a grand staircase; wide and flowing with mahogany banisters.
 The kids will want to do a few laps up and down the stairs.
 Just beyond the stairs is a great room where guests gather every afternoon for tea, served on china, with freshly baked cookies.
 A porch wraps around the great room and overlooks the calm waters of the small but pristine lake surrounded by a spectacular backdrop of rocks and mountains.
 At this point, the rocking chair on the porch beckons you to sit down and breathe in the natural beauty of your surroundings.

 There are varying types of accommodations including traditional rooms, Victorian rooms, and suites.
 Although charming, most are small, but don’t let that stop you from vacationing here.
 You won’t be spending much time in your room.